njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 **1)	Discover** – User sees a Facebook post announcing a save-the-date for a contest happening near them later in the year.
 They mark the date in their family calendar.

-**2)	Gather** - A few months later, they see another Facebook post announcing registration is now open.
-They click the link to view the contest information and make a mental note to register before the deadline but don’t start the process yet.
+**2)	Gather** - A few months later, they see another Facebook post announcing registration is now open for the contest.
+They click on the post to view more information and make a mental note to register before the deadline--but they don’t start to register yet.

 **3)	Register** - Finally, they see another Facebook post reminding people that the deadline to register is tomorrow.
 They stop what they’re doing and return to Twirlmate to register.